U.S. FDA approves Biogen Alzheimer's drug, hailed as 'a big day' | Health

 U.S. FDA approves Biogen Alzheimer's drug, hailed as 'a big day'

-U.S. regulators on Monday approved Biogen Inc's aducanumab as the first treatment to address an underlying cause of Alzheimer's disease despite controversy over mixed clinical trial results for the drug.
-Other doctors said clinical trial results were inconsistent and more proof was needed.
-Aducanumab was studied in patients with early disease who test positive for a component of amyloid brain plaques.
+U.S. regulators on Monday approved Biogen Inc's aducanumab as the first treatment to attack a likely cause of Alzheimer's disease despite controversy over whether the clinical evidence proves the drug works.

 - Country: